madebits/madebits.github.io/blog/2017/2017-05-07-Windows-10-on-virt-manager.md

 ...
 ```

-This is convenient, but you may need to allow them via firewall:
+This is convenient, but you may need to allow traffic via firewall:

 ```
 $ sudo iptables -A INPUT  -i virbr0  -j ACCEPT
 $ sudo iptables -A OUTPUT -o virbr0  -j ACCEPT
 ```

-And make those permanent if needed using: `sudo netfilter-persistent save`.
+To make firewall rules permanent if needed use: `sudo netfilter-persistent save`.

 To find the IP of the guest VM from outside use: